mvolkmann/blog/src/jq.md

 ["afghan","basset","blood","english","ibizan","plott","walker"]
 ```

-## Transforming

-jq can transform the JSON data given to it into different data.

 {% aTargetBlank "https://openlibrary.org", "Open Library" %} supports
 an API for getting publications whose description contains a given word.
 For example, the following command captures JSON describing publications